- I would strongly suggest comparing the parts you received with the list below. Let me know if you’re missing anything and I will send a replacement.

 - Here’s a good second test: set all address switches (blue switches) to ON and raise the EXAMINE toggle.
 All address LEDs (0-15) should light.
 If not, there is either a problem with that addresses LED or toggle switch.

-- Next we’re going to add the Bluetooth module (if you ordered a kit with Bluetooth.)
-The angled pins on the module are not quite what we want.
+- Next we’re going to add the Bluetooth module.
+If your module has angled pins, that’s not quite what we want.

 - Attach the 14mm standoff to the topside of the circuit board (with male end down) and screw it into the 20mm standoff on the underside of the circuit board.